Climate Action > Shifting to Renewable Energy

 Working Together to Expand Renewable Energy and Address Climate Change

 Samsung Electronics is dedicated to relentlessly addressing the issue of climate change.
-By forging p alliances and collaborations with diverse stakeholders, our efforts span across a wide range of domestic and global initiatives, business partnerships, and impactful external communication endeavors.
+By forging alliances and collaborations with diverse stakeholders, our efforts span across a wide range of domestic and global initiatives, business partnerships, and impactful external communication endeavors.

 Initiatives